 Problem Cause and Solution Control Systems Hydraulic Steering is slow to respond and erratic.
 Steering system is low on fluid.
 Fill and bleed system.
 Steering system has air in it.
 Fill and bleed system.
 A component in the steering system is binding.
 Check and adjust or repair binding component.
 Engine steering cylinder is binding.
 Grease spindle.
 The boat wanders and will not hold a course at cruise speeds.
 There could be air in the steering system.
 Fill & bleed the system.
 The engine steering tab is corroded or out of adjustment.
 Replace or adjust steering tab.
 Engine steering cylinder is binding.
 Grease spindle.
 The engine will not start with the shift control lever in neutral.
 The control is out of adjustment & not activating the neutral safety cut out switch.
 The shift control lever is not in the neutral detent.
 Try moving the shift lever slightly.
 There is a loose wire on the neutral safety switch on the transmission.
 Inspect wires and repair loose connections.
 The starter or ignition switch is bad.
-Performance e Problems Boat is sluggish and has lost speed and RPM.
+Performance ce Problems Boat is sluggish and has lost speed and RPM.
 The boat may be need to have marine growth cleaned from hull and running gear.
 Propeller may be damaged & need repair.
 Weeds or line around the propeller.
 Clean propeller.
 Boat is overloaded.
 Reduce load.
 Check for excessive water in the bilge.
 Pump out bilge & find & correct the problem.
+The throttle adjustments has changed and the engine is not getting full throttle.
+Adjust the throttle.